 Should you invest in the common stock of Apple Inc. or Exxon Mobil?
 How do you decide whether to get a car loan or a lease?
 How do you determine how much a small business is worth?
 In this course, we will learn about (a) the fundamentals of the stock market, investment vehicles, and basic principles of investing, (b) key aspects of personal finance, including budgeting, credit cards, and investing for retirement, and (c) the time value of money and risk as it applies to analyzing these personal finance questions.
 Students will learn to create and maintain a diversified portfolio through a virtual stock exchange, and there will be opportunities for research and other projects based on student interest.

-Have you ever wondered about the meaning of life, your place in the world, social justice, or even what it would mean to have a superpower?
+Have you ever wondered what the meaning of life is or if a decision you made was the right one?
 Have you ever played the game, “Would you rather…?”
 Then you have done philosophy!
-Yes, philosophy means the love of wisdom.
-It also gives you skills to use logical reasoning and think critically to assess the world around you.
-You want to learn why people think, debate, love, hate, have emotions, and make (sometimes bizarre) decisions; or why people follow religions, search for truth, vote conservative or liberal; or you just want to learn about how we should live our lives.
+Philosophy equips us with critical thinking and logic to navigate the world around us.
+Every day, we are faced with taking a stand on difficult moral questions and accept judgment on how we should lead our lives.
+You want to learn why people think, debate, love, hate, have emotions, and make (sometimes bizarre) decisions; or why people follow religions, search for truth, vote conservative or liberal; or you just want to learn how to make difficult decisions and how we should live our lives.
 Then this is your class.
-Philosophy offers the tools to understand and navigate the world, problem-solve real-life challenges, and make wise decisions.
-Take a class to not only think about what is but also what might be!
+Be prepared to tackle challenging, real-life situations, consider alternative perspectives, understand how our brain makes decisions, and rethink your notion of morality, right and wrong, and what we ought to do to find the meaning of life.
+Take a class and discover not just what is, but also what could be!

 This class counts for English credits.
 Students can opt to take this class at the Honors level.